HPInc/Azure_Deployments/README.md

 generate random users for an Active Directory in a CSV file.

 # Maintainer
-If any security issues or bugs are found, or if there are feature requests, please contact Bob Ljujic at bljujic@teradici.com
+If any security issues or bugs are found, or if there are feature requests, please contact support at support@teradici.com